Need to know

 12pm, but flexible on request.
 Earliest check-in, 3pm.

-Continental breakfast, afternoon tea and airport transfers are included in the room rates.
+Continental breakfast and afternoon tea are included in the room rates.

 Polish your serve with the hotel's very own ex-professional tennis teacher.

 At the hotel

 Swimming pool, gardens, boules court, clay tennis courts, library, stash of CDs and DVDs, free WiFi throughout.
 In rooms: flatscreen TVs, DVD players, radios and iPod docks.

 The rooms in the main house are themed – our favourite is the Café Chocolat, featuring upholstery made from vintage coffee grain sacks.
 If you’re looking for space, the main Suite has plenty of room and a generous terrace, as well as a wrought-iron four-poster bed, leather Chesterfields and a (rather intriguing) basket of violins.
 The Pavilion rooms are more private and contemporary, designed according to colour themes and featuring day beds and sunken baths on the roofs, topped off with soaring domed ceilings.

 The outdoor swimming pool is surrounded by palm trees, terracotta plant pots and cast-iron sculptures by the locally based Alain Gerez.
 There are wrought iron sunbeds for solo sunbathers as well as double day beds for honeymooners.
 An outdoor bar next to the boules court serves refreshing drinks; on the other side of the hotel, manicured gardens are bursting with white roses.

 Bring bags of energy for souk searching, but you can leave your sunhat at home – they’re ready and waiting on the sun loungers.